When to use:

 - Teamsters Collective Bargaining Agreement

 - Reorganizations require coordination of multiple pay actions occurring simultaneously.
 For timely and efficient processing, units/departments are encouraged to schedule a reorganization planning consultation with Human Resources prior to initiating individual actions.
-Consultations can be requested by e-mailing firstname.lastname@example.org, calling 6-5112, or filling out this online Reorganization Consult Request Form.
+Consultations can be requested by e-mailing firstname.lastname@example.org or by contacting your assigned Recruitment Consultant.

-- Consultations are typically staffed by HR team members from Employee and Labor Relations, Classification and Compensation, and/or Talent Acquisition.
+- Consultations are typically staffed by HR team members from Employee and Labor Relations (ELR) and Talent Acquisiton and Classificaiton & Compensation (TACC).

 - In order to ensure the consult includes the most appropriate HR staff and is as efficient as possible, units are asked to provide available information about the reorganization prior to the consult meeting.